GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/09.681-690/07.Eternal-Depth-of-Love/docs.md

 ---
+title: |
-title: 687.
-Eternal Depth of Love
+    687. Eternal Depth of Love - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 687.
+Eternal Depth of Love.
+Eternal depth of love divine, In Jesus, God with us, displayed, How brightly thy beaming glories shine!
+How wide thy healing streams are spread, How wide thy healing streams are spread!
+    keywords:  |
-    keywords: Christ in Song, Eternal Depth of Love, Eternal depth of love divine,
+        Christ in Song, adventhymnals, advent hymnals, Eternal Depth of Love, Eternal depth of love divine.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 687. ETERNAL DEPTH OF LOVE
+####  Christ in Song,

 ```txt
 1.